 At Warren, we frequently investigate losses involving industrial machinery.
 Many of the losses involve workplace injuries, fires, or explosions; however, we also analyze industrial machinery and processes for other types of problems.
 For example, we analyze failures of machinery or industrial processes to perform as expected or disputes that arise from the commercial supply and construction of such systems.
 This can encompass a range of issues from failure to achieve required levels of product quality or production quantity, to matters concerning unclear specifications or contracts, the timely adherence to construction schedules, or cost overruns in industrial machinery construction.
 These latter aspects may have less to do with the functionality of the equipment and more to do with the standards of care of the involved parties.
 Many industrial machinery supply projects are complex, involving multiple engineering disciplines, construction management and an understanding of product manufacturing.
 This complexity creates the potential for problems, especially when multiple parties are involved.

-As one example, I was retained as an expert witness in a federal court lawsuit about the problems associated with a large system used to paint equipment.
+As one case study to analyze, we were retained as expert witnesses in a federal court lawsuit about the problems associated with a large system used to paint equipment.
 The system was built by a paint system manufacturer and sold to the owner through a middleman acting as a sort of general contractor.
 Like many projects, time was of the essence in getting the paint system operating for the owner’s new factory.
 As the project progressed, the paint system manufacturer had some delays and also the new building was not ready for occupancy at the agreed upon time.
 Once the building was ready, the equipment installation started, but experienced delays due to the availability of materials from the paint system manufacturer.
 The delays in getting the paint system finished were so significant that the owner was required to outsource their painting operations for some time.
 Once the paint system was installed, numerous “punch list” problems were found that took so long to address that the owner refused to pay the final system payment and proceeded to fix the problems themselves.
 This withholding of payments precipitated the lawsuit.
-In the above case, I wrote a detailed federal report addressing all the above factors, among others, and the matter ultimately settled before trial.
+In the above case, we wrote a detailed federal report addressing all the above factors, among others, and the matter ultimately settled before trial.

 As one can see, the scenario described above has many technical facets that must be sorted out in order to accurately understand the conduct of the involved parties.
 Important documents including design drawings and specifications, contracts, and schedules are part of the communications between the parties and interpreting them helps tell the story of how the project unraveled.
-The temporal effects of this unraveling can be visualized using critical path scheduling, which I employed extensively in my pre-forensic business career.
+The temporal effects of this unraveling can be visualized using critical path scheduling.
 Critical path scheduling assigns resources, durations and start or stop dates to the various tasks in a project along with the logical connections between the tasks.
 A Gantt chart shows the project schedule based on the inputs, including the “critical path” which is the path of tasks that will delay the project if any tasks are not completed as scheduled.

 When persistent equipment problems are involved in these cases, as they often are, a technical forensic analysis of the true reasons for the problems is also required.
 Analysis of equipment break down may be needed when production machinery actually stops working.
 This typically involves analysis of both the mechanical aspects of the machinery and its control system.
 Sometimes the machinery has not broken down, rather it is not performing to specification.
 Sorting out these capacity issues may involve analysis of production records to include production volume and quality control issues such as the analysis of defects and their quantity and causes.

 Another aspect of these cases concerns normal practices that prevail in the business of supplying industrial machinery.
 This can include interpretation of contract language or other technical documents.
-For example, in the above federal court case, I was asked to opine on the meaning of some contract terms as applied by industrial equipment suppliers.
+For example, in the above federal court case, we were asked to opine on the meaning of some contract terms as applied by industrial equipment suppliers.